onwordi/JACC/README.md

-# CAJC _ Shopping list :purse:
+# JACC _ Shopping list :purse:
 This project is live on [heroku](https://jacc-shopping.herokuapp.com/)

 ## :computer: To run the project locally computer
 1. Clone of fork the repo

-2. Go into the project folder cd CAJC
+2. Go into the project folder cd JACC

 3. Run npm i